-- 1. Enlist elected officials to sign proclamations - 2.
-Recruit local sports stars and celebrities for school visits\and assemblies - 3.
-Recruit local faith leaders to speak to congregations about attendance - 4.
-Distribute talking points to key partners - 5.
-Line up incentives from businesses and other partners for contest - 6.
-If you're planning to look at data, crunch the numbers for chronic absence - 7.
-If you have the data, build a data dashboard with weekly reports to principal
+- 1. Enlist elected officials to sign proclamations. - 2.
+Recruit local sports stars and celebrities for school visits and assemblies. - 3.
+Recruit local faith leaders to speak to congregations about attendance. - 4.
+Distribute talking points to key partners. - 5.
+Line up incentives from businesses and other partners for contest. - 6.
+Crunch the numbers for chronic absence and identify where and when attendance gaps occur. - 7.
+If possible, build a data dashboard with weekly reports to principal.